ishaanpathak/SecPassGen/README.md

 # SecPassGen

-A simple python tool to generate pretty secure passphrase
+A simple python tool to generate pretty secure passphrases

 # How does it work